pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 If the plural of your resource type's name is not formed by appending an `s` to the end, specify a "Plural name".
 For instance, if your resource type is named `person`, enter `people` in the "Plural name" field.

-pretix will send the email under "Booking pending confirmation" to you if a customer books a resource of the type. pretix will send the email under "Booking confirmed" to a customer after you have confirmed a booking through the previous email.
+pretix will send the email under "Booking pending confirmation" to the email address associated with the individual resource whenever you assign the resource to a date. pretix will send the email under "Booking confirmed" to the email address associated with the individual resource whenever the recipient confirms a booking through the previous email.
+You set the email address for each resource individually.
+See [managing individual resources](resources-and-scheduling.md#managing-individual-resources) for more information.

 Adapt the subject and message text of both emails to your liking.
+You should always include the placeholders `{url_available}` and `{url_unavailable}` in the "Booking pending confirmation" email message.
+You cannot confirm or decline a booking without these links.
+We also recommend using the other placeholders in your email message because they communicate relevant information.

 Click the :btn:Save: button.